 - ½ bunch cilantro finely chopped, approximately ¼ cup

-- 1 tsp fresh ginger grated, about a one-inch piece
+- 1 teaspoon fresh ginger grated, about a one-inch piece

-- 1 tsp garlic crushed, approximately 2 cloves
+- 1 teaspoon garlic crushed, approximately 2 cloves

 - Slice cucumbers into thin slices. *Using a mandoline or food processor makes it really easy.